tess-jl/aws-developer-course/notes/8_AWS_Elastic_Beanstalk.md

 -zero downtime and release facility
--create a new "stage" env --> deploy v2 from there -new env = GREEN --> can be validated independently and rollback if issues -Route 53 an be setup using weighted policies to redirect a bit of traffic to the stage env to test everything -when happy with the test env can just go ahead and swap URLs in EB so that test (GREEN) becomes the new env --> very manual, not really embedded in EB
+-create a new "stage" env --> deploy v2 from there -new env = GREEN --> can be validated independently and rollback if issues -Route 53 an be setup (because we have two URLs!!) using weighted policies to redirect a bit of traffic to the stage env to test everything
+-when happy with the test env can just go ahead and swap URLs in EB so that test (GREEN) becomes the new env --> very manual, not really embedded in EB